 Nepal is a country of high culture and historical sites.
 You are likely to come across many of the famous temples in Nepal when you are visiting this country.
 However, you may want a more detailed description of the best temples in Nepal to help you through your ventures.
 These famous temples are rich in Nepali tradition and cultural heritage.
-Here at Source Nepal, we provide you with a list of some of the glorious and famous temples in Nepal.
+Here at Source Nepal, we provide you with a list of some of the most glorious and famous temples in Nepal.

 Hindu Temples in Nepal